mm6/InternetOfThingsCourse/projects/project3/Project3.md

 			// <Enumeration key="7" value="Rectum" />
 			// <Enumeration key="8" value="Toe" />
 			// <Enumeration key="9" value="Tympanum (ear drum)" />

+			// Let's go with mouth
 			buf[5] = 6; // Mouth

-			temperatureMeasurementCharacteristic.setValue(buf, sizeof(buf));
+			// Make available the 6 byte buf of the encoded 48 bits temperatureMeasurementCharacteristic.setValue(buf, sizeof(buf));

 			// The battery starts at 100% and drops to 10% then will jump back up again